feddelegrand7/bubblyr/README.md

 Here a list of all the available themes.
-Note that The ocean, cherry, hippie, bigmom and deepsea themes are provided by the author of the bubbly-bg library, I just gave them some fancy names:
+Note that The ocean, cherry, hippie, bigmom and deepsea themes are provided by the author of the bubbly-bg JavaScript library, I just gave them some fancy names:

 \#\#\#IMPORTANT: I’ve recently added the **lalaland** theme which is only available in the development version of the package.